Join us for an adventure in flavor!

 • Katsu Sauce – ketchup, worcestershire sauce, oyster sauce, sugar

-Prepare the dredging ingredients.
-Gather three separate, shallow bowls.
-Fill one with flour, one with whisked eggs, and one with panko.
+Next, I get my dredging ingredients ready.
+I gather three shallow bowls, one with flour, one with whisked eggs, and one with panko.

-Heat oil in a skillet over medium high heat.
-You want the oil around 350 degrees.
-If you have an electric skillet, that works perfectly.
-If not, you can use a meat thermometer to check the temperature of the oil.
+Then, I heat the oil in a skillet over medium-high heat.
+I aim to get the oil around 350 degrees.
+If you have an electric skillet, that’s ideal.
+But if not, I just use a meat thermometer to check the oil temperature.

 two fried pork cutlets on a paper towel lined plate.